 Naturally, the increase in information data capture has to be weighed against the increased burden upon the participant, which can cause issues with reactivity and reduce protocol adherence.

-Duration of measurement
+Duration of monitoring period

 The measured value of a raw acceleration signal contains three components: